davidfstr/dafoster.net/_posts/2014-12-20-languages-by-hardware-distance.md

 * **Declarative Languages that are general-purpose are rare.**
     * Most Declarative Languages are domain-specific.
 Arguably Prolog is general since it answers arbitrary questions from logic.
 And arguably SQL is general because most data stores (and every SQL database) is queryable with it.
     * Other examples of declarative languages not listed here are VHDL and Verilog (used for hardware design), and ReceiptTally[^rt] (used for personal finance).

+[^hw-dist]: When speaking of "hardware distance", the hardware I am referring to is the common commodity hardware architectures such as x86 and ARM.
+It should be noted that there are also specialized architectures where Forth, Lisp, and Prolog *are* the assembly language.
+And some architectures like the Burroughs actually have typed memory and pointers, which eliminates a lot of the dangers of working with untyped assembly.

 [^jargon]: Examples of Practitioner-jargon: "inheritance", "generics", "dependency injection", "covariance".
 Examples of Academic-jargon: "monad", "functor", "reduce", "dependent type", "currying".
 More examples from this [presentation on functional programming](http://www.slideshare.net/ScottWlaschin/fp-patterns-buildstufflt/10).